Performance of the ATLAS RPC detector and Level-1 muon barrel trigger at $\sqrt{s}=13$ TeV: Measurements of RPC currents and counting rates

 The counting rate measurements were performed independently for each $\eta$ and $\phi$ panel.
 The average of the $\eta$ and $\phi$ counting rates for each module was used for avalanche charge measurements.
 The current and rate measurements were also averaged over the two parallel modules of the doublet layer.
 The distance between the parallel modules of the RPC doublet layer is approximately 2~cm, so the counting rates are expected to be the same in these two modules.

 The distribution of the mean avalanche charge is shown in Figure~\ref{pic:charge1D} for all active RPC modules.
-The average of the mean avalanche charge is 30.4~pC and is in good agreement with previous measurements performed using a gamma irradiation source, when the same FE thresholds are used, as shown in Figure~7 of Ref.~\cite{Aielli:2000sa}.
+The same distribution shape was observed when it was computed using only the modules with the nominal FE thresholds.
+Therefore, the width and shape of this distribution is likely due to natural differences among the modules.
+The average of the mean avalanche charge distribution is 30.4~pC and is in good agreement with previous measurements performed using a gamma irradiation source, when the same FE thresholds are used, as shown in Figure~7 of Ref.~\cite{Aielli:2000sa}.
 Those measurements were obtained using RPCs of the same design as the ATLAS RPCs, with the same FE electronics, gas mixture and operating voltage.

 Figure~\ref{pic:charge2DRPC1} shows the mean avalanche charge as a function of the $\eta$ and $\phi$ positions of the RPCs belonging to the RPC1 doublet layer.
 The observed variations between different chambers are due to intrinsic variations among modules and to variations in operating voltages and FE threshold settings.
 The operating voltages are expected to affect the measured current values, while the thresholds influence the measured counting rates.